 New applications, once validated, are normally viewable online within 5 working days of receipt of the application.

-If you notice something that causes you concern or a mistake has been made, then please email firstname.lastname@example.org with the application reference and document details and we will investigate.
+If you have any concerns or a mistake has been made, then please email firstname.lastname@example.org with the application reference and document details and we will investigate.

 Material Planning Considerations